Acai-berry product peddlers lock customers in after “free” trial expires

 The complaints against the company all tell a similar tale of how difficult it was to contact the company and cancel the subscription — including enduring 75 minutes on hold.
 Additionally, consumers complain of unauthorized charges on their credit card or bank accounts for products they did not order.
 Central Cost Nutraceuticals has earned an F grade from BBB for a large volume of unanswered and unresolved complaints.

-“These companies are simply abusing general acai berry endorsements from well-known celebrities, such as Oprah, by using it as a tacit endorsement of their company and products specifically,” added Rosenzweig.
-“Consumers trust celebrities and unfortunately, if they are tricked into believing the endorsements then they are definitely more likely to purchase it.”
+“These companies are simply abusing general acai berry endorsements from well-known, trusted celebrities by using it as a tacit endorsement of their company and products specifically,” added Cox.
+“Consumers trust Oprah and unfortunately, if they are tricked into believing that she is putting her stamp of approval on a product then they are definitely more likely to purchase it.”

 Before purchasing acai products, BBB recommends checking out the seller first.
 BBB maintains a free online database with more than four million reports on businesses at www.bbb.org.
 Additionally, consumers shopping online should look for the BBB seal on Web sites and click on the seal to confirm its legitimacy.
 And of course, consumers can always contact BBB directly with questions, concerns and complaints.

 For more information or to schedule an interview with a BBB spokesperson, contact Joan Coughlin at 614-754-456.